paulhuggett/icubaby/README.md

 ## Usage

-There are broadly three ways to use the icubaby library:
+There are three ways to use the icubaby library depending on your needs:

 1. [C++ 20 Range Adaptor](#c-20-range-adaptor)
 2. An iterator interface